 Wouldn't it be great to come home and just pop a healthy, homemade casserole in the oven for dinner?
+Fill it with lots of vegetables and you don't even need side dishes.
 As well as being easy, home-made and delicious, there's one more great benefit to these one-dish meals: only one pan to clean up!

-Plus, if you fill it with lots of vegetables, you don't even need side dishes.
-Instead, just sit back and relax while your meal heats or, if you're really motivated, steal a few minutes on the treadmill.
+Sit back and relax while your meal heats or, if you're really motivated, steal a few minutes on the treadmill.
 Need more convincing?
 Here are 10 reasons to love casseroles and pasta bakes, plus our favorite recipes to get your started.

 1. They're easy time savers: Just come home, reheat and eat.

 by making variations while you're in the kitchen.
 Since you're cooking noodles anyway, make a traditional lasagna and then a vegetable one, too.
 Save even more time by using no-cook noodles.

 Portion control is a breeze.
 Simply freeze them in the portion sizes

 .
 Mix and match seasonal veggies with the protein option of your choice.

 (assuming you've got room in the oven).
 Cook your casseroles and lasagnas on aluminum foil in a baking dish.
 Take out of the oven, let them cool, cover with foil and freeze.
 Once they're frozen, you can easily lift them out of the dish, wrap them up tightly and not have all your baking dishes tied up in the freezer.

 .
 No turkey on hand?
 Try chicken.
 No ham?
 Use some sliced, low-fat sausage.

 .
 Any number of sauces and seasoning can be combined for great flavor.
 But make sure not to overcook them; casseroles can dry out quickly.